“Art of Labor: Off Our Walls”

 Meetup for 133rd Anniversary – Battle of Homestead Commemoration

 On Sunday, July 6, 2025, from 2:00-5:00 p.m., the Battle of Homestead Foundation presents an in-person program marking the battle’s 133rd anniversary and discussing the strike’s buildup and aftermath to current issues involving local unionization efforts in healthcare, retail, agriculture, industry and public service.
+Featured Speaker: NEAL BISNO, Executive Vice-President, Service Employees International Union (SEIU) will speak about the lessons of the Battle of Homestead for the current moment in American labor.
 The event takes place at the Pump House, 880 E. Waterfront Drive in Munhall.
 The program is free and open to the public.
 Picnic refreshments will be available, and attendees are welcome to contribute their own favorite foods and beverages.
+Musical entertainment by Pittsburgh Labor Choir and The Raging Grannies.
 “The 1892 steel strike was a defining event in America’s ongoing struggle to ensure workplace rights,” says Battle of Homestead Foundation president John Haer.
 “Observing the anniversary lets us reflect on the role of organized labor in fighting the extreme economic inequality endangering our nation in 2025.”
 Screenshot

 Skip to content